PlainOldPants's Shader Presets

 3. Gamma and phosphor gamut.
 Gamma is handled using the BT.1886 EOTF function.
 The phosphor gamut is done using Chthon’s precomputed lookup tables with “fancy-pants” gamut compression, resulting in good phosphor gamut emulation without much performance cost.
 Afterglow is simulated using code from crt-guest-advanced, even if you choose a different CRT shader like Royale or Hyllian.

 4. The CRT display itself.
 A few different “sanitized” CRT shader presets are included, which have settings that disable color and signal alteration.
 The purpose of that is to give my shaders full control of the NTSC signal and color emulation, without the CRT display emulation interfering with that.
-That said, those CRT shaders are still being worked on separately, and if you update them, you might have to update my sanitized settings for them.
+That said, those CRT shaders are still being worked on separately by their own authors, and if you update them, you might have to update my sanitized settings for them.
 To use this, you can pick the “SignalOnly” preset that corresponds to your emulator and append a sanitized version of your favorite CRT shader to it.
 If you customize one of these sanitized presets, be careful not to change anything that could alter the output colors or signal, such as Gamma, LUTs, or some of Hyllian’s features.

 Here are the major credits for this project (though, not everything listed here is in my latest version):

 • aliaspider - GTU-famicom, an NES video signal emulator, which helped me understand how the NES’s video signal works.
-I have copied the Y signal resolution setting into Patchy NTSC as a low pass filter option.
+I had copied the Y signal resolution setting into Patchy NTSC as a low pass filter option.

 • dannyld - Source of the settings in ntsc-md-rainbows, a preset for mame-hlsl’s NTSC passes that approximates the Genesis’s NTSC artifacts.
 This gave me the idea for customizable color carrier settings.